 So you've now built some projects and you're ready to tackle your developer portfolio, great!
-Whether you require a portfolio will be dependant on your situation but if you're coming from a self-taught background as I was, it's likely you might need one.
+Whether you'll need one will depend on your situation but if you're coming from a self-taught background as I was, it's a useful thing to have in your back pocket.

 Building your own portfolio is not an easy task.
 There is a lot of different ways you can go about the task and I thought it would be useful to write an article that answers some of the questions I had when I was building mine.

-Here is my portfolio do's & don'ts 👏
+Here are my portfolio do's & don'ts 👏

 - 📞 Contact Details